 Diet and weight management are massively important factors in minimizing the risks of inflammation and arthritis.

-Omega-3 supplements in the form of fish and fish oil can keep your dog’s joints healthy, reduce inflammation, and improve the condition of dogs with osteoarthritis.
+Omega-3 supplements in the form of anchovies, sardines, and high-quality fish oil can keep your dog’s joints healthy, reduce inflammation, and improve the condition of dogs with osteoarthritis.

 Work with your vet on prevention, and develop a plan for managing arthritis over time.